 How Long Do Restored Wooden Floors Actually Last

-Regular sweeping, minimal moisture and appropriate cleaning products significantly slow down wear and surface damage.
+• Maintenance and cleaning habits: Regular sweeping, minimal moisture, and proper cleaning slow wear and damage.

-Homes with pets, children, or frequent furniture movement place more stress on restored floors and shorten their lifespan.
+• Lifestyle and daily use: Homes with pets, children, or frequent furniture movement place more stress on restored floors and shorten their lifespan.

-Traditional oils may need more frequent upkeep, while modern lacquers offer longer surface protection but can be harder to repair locally.
+• Type of finish used: Traditional oils may need more frequent upkeep, while modern lacquers offer longer surface protection but can be harder to repair locally.

 How Long Do Restored Wooden Floors Actually Last

-A Simple Checklist to Decide If Restoration Is Right for Your Home
+A Simple Checklist to Decide If Restoration Is Right

 Restoring old wooden floors is the right choice for your home if most of the points below apply to your situation.